Last updated on November 6, 2025

 A deck with countermagic often has an edge over a deck without it.
 Countermagic lets you decide what impacts the game and what would be better left as a suggestion.
 While blue unquestionably has the best counterspells in Magic, black has a few contenders that could surprise your opponents and throw a wrench in their game plan.

 Black’s counterspells are narrow but could be an excellent meta call, especially if you have a small Commander playgroup.
-What are your favorite counterspells?
+Got a story about being countered by a black card?
 Do you run non-blue counterspells in your decks?
+Are there go-to colorless instants that suffice for interaction?
 Let me know in the comments or on the Draftsim Discord!

 Stay safe, and keep the stack controlled!